Osceola And The Early Pioneers

 Polk County has been the home of three governors, Albinus Nance, John H. Mickey and Ashton C. Shallenberger.

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Nebraska State Historical Society series list.

 Location.
 41° 11.051′ N, 97° 32.612′ W. Marker is in Osceola, Nebraska, in Polk County.
 Marker is at the intersection of Valley Street and U.S. 81, on the left when traveling west on Valley Street.
 The marker is on Valley Street to the west of the cemetery.
 Touch for map.
 Marker is in this post office area: Osceola NE 68651, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 12 miles of this marker, measured as the crow flies.
 The Lincoln Highway - Gardiner Station Section (approx. 11.8 miles away); Gardiner School (approx. 11.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 7, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 463 times since then and 27 times this year.
+It was originally submitted on September 7, 2014, by Joan Shurtliff of Seward, Nebraska.
+This page has been viewed 499 times since then and 2 times this year.
 Photos: 1, 2. submitted on September 7, 2014, by Joan Shurtliff of Seward, Nebraska. • Bill Pfingsten was the editor who published this page.